chef-customers/dockerized-chef-services/README.md

 As the `$USER_ID` user on the Automate host, run the following commands to apply an Automate license.

-First, copy the license to the host, and place it in `$DATA_MOUNT/workflow-server_svc/workflow-server/var/` Then, log into the `workflow-server` container
+First copy the license to the host and place it in `$DATA_MOUNT/workflow-server_svc/workflow-server/var/` Next, log into the `workflow-server` container.
 ```
 $ docker exec -it workflow-server bash
 ```

-Create and export an environment variable to contain the Supervisor CTL gateway port for this particular container
+Create and export an environment variable to contain the Supervisor CTL gateway port for this particular container.
 ```
 $ export SUP_PORT=$($(hab pkg path core/curl)/bin/curl -s http://127.0.0.1:9631/butterfly | $(hab pkg path core/jq-static)/bin/jq '.service.list."workflow-server.default"[].service.sys.ctl_gateway_port' -e -c -M -r)
 ```

-Finally, use the `hab file upload ..` command to upload the license to the Habitat service
+Finally, use the `hab file upload ..` command to upload the license to the Habitat service.
 ```
 $ hab file upload workflow-server.default $(date +'%s') /hab/svc/workflow-server/var/delivery.license -r 127.0.0.1:$SUP_PORT
 » Uploading file /hab/svc/workflow-server/var/delivery.license to 1532653445 incarnation workflow-server.default